seisflows.preprocess.pyaflowa

 • step_count (int) – Current line search step count within the SeisFlows3 workflow.
 Within SeisFlows3 this is defined by optimize.line_search.step_count

-(bool on whether to use windows from the previous step, and a message that can be sent to the logger)
+(bool on whether to use windows from the previous step or None if fix window turned off, a message that can be sent to the logger)

 Create a log file to track processing of a given source-receiver pair.
 Because each station is processed asynchronously, we don’t want them to log to the main file at the same time, otherwise we get a random mixing of log messages.
 Instead we have them log to temporary files, which are combined at the end of the processing script in serial.